Assured autonomy: How operations research powers and orchestrates generative AI systems: Game-Theoretic Safety and Robust Autonomy

 \section{Game-Theoretic Safety and Robust Autonomy}

 Constrainability is not safety.
 A generator that faithfully reproduces the training distribution still fails when demand spikes, sensors degrade, or an adversary probes for weaknesses.
-Assured autonomy requires not just structure, but stress testing---systematic confrontation with futures that have not yet occurred.
+Assured autonomy requires stress testing---systematic confrontation with futures that have not yet occurred.
 OR formalizes this as a game: the decision-maker chooses a policy; an adversary chooses the scenario that breaks it.
-Operational autonomy is, in the end, a confrontation with surprise.
-Models improve, sensors proliferate, and data pipelines thicken, yet the world continues to produce combinations of events that sit outside yesterday's training distribution.
-Operationally, if an autonomous system is judged by what happens when things go wrong, then safety should be designed for those regimes, not appended as an afterthought.
-OR has a name for this stance.
-It is robustness, formalized as a game between a decision-maker and an adversary representing nature, strategic opponents, or a distribution shift. \cref{fig:minimax} previews this logic: the designer chooses a policy, an adversary selects a worst-case shift within a credible ambiguity set, and safety is the resulting equilibrium rather than a post-hoc patch.
+Operational autonomy is ultimately a confrontation with surprise.
+Models improve and sensors proliferate, yet the world produces combinations outside yesterday's training distribution.
+If an autonomous system is judged by what happens when things go wrong, safety should be designed for those regimes, not appended afterward.
+OR has a name for this stance: robustness, formalized as a game between a decision-maker and an adversary representing nature, strategic opponents, or distribution shift. \cref{fig:minimax} previews this logic: the designer chooses a policy, an adversary selects a worst-case shift within a credible ambiguity set, and safety is the resulting equilibrium, not a post-hoc patch.

+\look{In \cref{fig:framework-architecture}, this is the robustness layer: stress-testing nominal plans under least-favorable shifts before autonomy is delegated and decision rights are expanded.}